Hundred Chart Apple Addition

 Addition is an important skill for young learners and this playful apple hundred chart game makes it so fun to practice!
-It’s the perfect combination to our apple math dice games and apple life cycle hats!

 This post contains Amazon affiliate links.

 To prepare this hundred chart game, we first gathered a few supplies: